Why do we get grey hairs?

 Less pigment is deposited into the hair so it appears lighter.
 As greying progresses, the melanocytes die off until there aren’t any cells left to produce your original hair colour.

-That being said, the rate at which greying progresses is somewhat under your own control.
+That being said, the rate at which grey hairs progress is somewhat under your own control.

 Ok.
 Tell me more!